 In addition to that, whey protein is processed and often includes a variety of additives, artificial flavors, sweeteners, and sugars.

 The amount of protein you need each day depends on a variety of factors, including age, how active you are, metabolism, health, and much more.

-For the average person, it’s’s best to aim for 0.36-0.6 grams of protein per pound of body weight.
-If you’re active frequently, aim for around 1.0-1.2 grams of protein per pound of body weight.
+For the average person, it is best to aim for 0.36-0.6 grams of protein per pound of body weight.
+If you are very active and want to maximize lean muscle mass and healthy muscle development, aim for around 1.0-1.2 grams of protein per pound of body weight.

-Many people believe you need to load up on protein in order to get serious results, but that’s not true.
-In fact, consuming an excess amount of protein will lead to it being stored as fat — as well as the amino acids being excreted from the body.
+Many people believe you need to load up on protein to get serious results, but that is not true.
+In fact, consuming excess protein will lead to it being stored as fat and the amino acids being excreted from the body.

-This leads to quick weight loss, but it won’t lead to sustained weight loss and will eventually have adverse effects on the body.
+Ultimately, this leads to quick weight loss, but it will not lead to sustained weight loss and will eventually have adverse effects on your body.

 High Impact Whey Protein Nutritional Facts

-One of the things you should always consider looking at when shopping for a new protein powder are the nutrition facts.
-You want to see low-fat, no cholesterol, low-sugar, and low-sodium, but also want to ensure the calorie and protein content fits your needs.
+One of the things you should always consider looking at when shopping for a new protein powder is its nutritional content.
+You might want to look for low-fat, no cholesterol, low-sugar, and low-sodium, but also ensure the calorie and protein content fits your needs.

 - Calories – 70